List of New Zealand Twenty20 International cricket records: Greatest loss margins (by balls remaining)

 The largest defeat suffered by New Zealand was against South Africa in Sahara Stadium, Kingsmead, Durban, South Africa during the 2012-13 tour of South Africa when they lost by 8 wickets with 47 balls remaining.

 Greatest loss margins (by wickets)

 New Zealand have lost a T20I match by a margin of 10 wickets on one occasion.

 Narrowest loss margins (by runs)

 The narrowest loss of New Zealand in terms of runs is by 2 runs suffered twice.

 Narrowest loss margins (by balls remaining)

 The narrowest defeat suffered by balls remaining for New Zealand is by 1 ball against South Africa during the 2007 tour of South Africa at New Wanderers Stadium, Johannesburg, South Africa.

 Narrowest loss margins (by wickets)

 New Zealand has suffered defeat by 3 wicket twice.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

-There have been 23 ties in T20Is history with New Zealand having been involved in nine such games, more than any other team.
+There have been 34 ties in T20Is history with New Zealand having been involved in ten such games, more than any other team.